 Choose a Letter When Possible

-Send a hard copy letter after you speak with your boss.
+Send a hard copy letter (you can email as an attachment) after you speak with your boss.
 Send a copy to both your boss and the human resources office, so that the letter goes into your file.
-However, if time is of the essence, you can send an email instead.
+However, if time is of the essence, you can write an email instead.
 You can send the email to your boss, and carbon copy (cc) the email to human resources.

 Follow Business Letter Format